Interview with Ed Fusco

 you were left as a one man band.
 Did you give up?

 No, I never gave up on the band or our music.
 I never stopped believing in our music but I did stop playing for a long time.
-I did jam with people every now and again and I listened to what we had recorded.
+I jammed with people every now and again and I listened to what we had recorded.
+I had offeres to join in cover bands but that just wasn't me.

 Did you miss performing when you saw other